This article was originally posted in The Financial Technologist Magazine when Shield was recognized as one of the Ultimate Fintech Workplaces of 2019

 Change is often good and even the ‘conservative’ financial industry stands to benefit hugely from investing in new and innovative vendors, who have a far greater incentive and ability to offer more than many established suppliers.
 Although it is sometimes seen as a cliché, all industries have their maverick players, the new company that tears up the rule book and finds a better way

 of doing things.
-With rapidly evolving regulation and legislation designed to meet the ever-faster pace of technology changes, there has never been a greater need for financial businesses
+With rapidly evolving regulations and legislation designed to meet the ever-faster pace of technology changes, there has never been a greater need for financial businesses

 to invest in the right RegTech solutions, to protect them from falling foal of the regulators (and the consequent financial and reputational penalties involved)